GoMatrixHosting/Ansible-Create-Delete-Subscription-Membership/README.md

-# Ansible Create Subscription
+# Ansible Create Delete Subscription Membership

-Has 2 modes, where either the script is run after a memberpress subscription is created, a 'plan_title' is specified, this causes a digitalocean droplet and space to be created.
-Or a 'byo account' is created and the user connects their own server at provision stage.
+Has 4 modes, where either the script is run after a memberpress subscription is created, prompted by a webhook.
+Or a subscription is created manually by completing a survey inside AWX.
+Created subscriptions can either be a 'DigitalOcean Plan' where the user is assigned a droplet, or a 'On-Premises Plan' where the user is prompted to connect their own hardware suring the provision stage.

 # Prerequisites